CenturyFinanceLtd/GRADUS/backend/README.md

 Notes
 - In production, let your reverse proxy (e.g., Nginx/Cloudflare) set CORS headers.
 The app enables CORS only in non-production.
 - Blog featured images upload to Cloudinary (see `CLOUDINARY_*` vars).
 The legacy `/blog-images` static path remains available to serve older, disk-based assets.
+- When enabling Google Docs/Sheets sync, make sure the service account has the Docs, Sheets, and Drive APIs enabled and that the parent Drive folder is shared with that service account.
+- Event registration sync creates a dedicated Google Sheet per event (file name = event title) so marketing teams can share registrant lists independently.
+- Each spreadsheet also includes an `Event Details` tab that is auto-populated from MongoDB (title, schedule, CTA, host info, etc.) whenever the event is created or edited, whether via the admin UI or direct Compass edits.
+- MongoDB change streams automatically ensure/rename the per-event spreadsheets when events are added or edited directly in the database; deployments without change-stream support can run `npm run ensure-event-sheets` to backfill manually whenever needed.
+- Event registration change streams keep each sheet’s registration tab in sync; deleting registrations (even directly in MongoDB Compass) triggers a rebuild so stale rows disappear.